Tag Archive for: Weebly website

 So, why Weebly Websites?

-Because I want to offer my clients exactly what they need.
 What I have found is that for SOME of my clients, WordPress is just too much.
 It is so robust and offers so many features and settings, that it becomes too much for them to edit, update and manage moving forward.
-I got turned on to Weebly websites from a fellow website developer who noticed the same thing and is now making Weebly vs WordPress websites for her clients.
+I got turned on to Weebly websites from a fellow website developer who noticed the same thing.

 Wordpress websites and blogsI am still a firm believer in WordPress.
 I believe it will continue to be popular and the right choice for some of my clients.
 But, having this secondary option, is refreshing.